 A visit here today can also incorporate a look around the Torre-Museo – an interactive museum in the Main Tower that sheds light on the villa’s history and characters.

-The museum also houses art, archaeological finds and ceramics linked to the property, and stairs lead from inside the tower up to the viewing platform, where the villa and Amalfi Coast can be seen in all its breath-taking glory.
+The museum also houses art, ceramics, and archaeological finds linked to the property.
+From the museum, guests can climb winding stairs leading up a tower to a viewing platform where the villa and Amalfi Coast can be seen in all its breath-taking glory.

-One of the villa’s claim to fame is that Wagner was so impressed with the gardens when he visited in 1880 that he modelled the Garden of Klingsor – the setting for the second act of the opera Parsifal– on them.
+One of the villa’s claims to fame is that Wagner was so impressed with the gardens when he visited in 1880 that he modelled the Garden of Klingsor – the setting for the second act of the opera Parsifal – on them.

 Today the composer’s spirit lives on at Villa Rufolo as, for several decades, it has been the setting of an annual summer concert series, with one of the highlights being a grand orchestral performance on a terrace that juts out over the Mediterranean.